-In recent years, the landscape of disability law and policy has changed in significant ways as it pertains to the civil rights of workers and students with disabilities, including individuals in school-transition programs, sheltered workshops, and other forms of segregated employment, educational, and vocational training programs.
+In recent years, the landscape of disability law and policy has changed in significant ways as it pertains to compliance with the civil rights affecting people with disabilities, individuals in school-transition programs, sheltered workshops, and other forms of segregated employment; educational and vocational training programs; and the criminal justice system.
 Several major law and policy developments have taken place that, in the coming years, will require state and local governments, educational institutions, and employers to make concerted efforts to comply with new requirements:

 - Title II of the Americans with Disabilities Act (ADA) and Olmstead have been applied to state and local governments’ employment service systems, and Department of Justice guidance was issued on the subject; the Workforce Innovation and Opportunity Act (WIOA) was enacted; and the Medicaid Home and Community-Based Settings (HCBS) Rule was issued.
 Moreover, during the same period, state systems and employment service providers have sought to increase their awareness of existing obligations under the Fair Labor Standards Act (FLSA), ADA, and the Javits Wagner O’Day Act.

 - State education agencies and local school districts have begun to seek counsel about the intersection of existing Individuals with Disabilities Education Act requirements with the mandates of the ADA and Olmstead.

 - Section 503 of the Rehabilitation Act regulations went into effect, requiring federal contractors to adopt, implement, and report on a 7% utilization goal for employment of people with disabilities.

 - Requirements under the ADA and Section 508 of the Rehabilitation Act for accessible technology have been the subjects of oversight and enforcement.

 - States, counties, and cities are struggling with high rates of incarceration and police interaction of people with mental health and other disabilities without fully understanding the implications of the ADA and Olmstead requirements.